dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 ...
 ```

-But as you can imagine, installing, generating minimal BTF files would be quite tedious to do by hand, so we prepared a `Makefile` and `Makefile.btfgen` which allow you to achieve all of that using a simple `make` command.
+But as you can imagine, installing and generating minimal BTF files by hand would be pretty tedious.
+To make things easier, we’ve put together a `Makefile` and `Makefile.btfgen` that handle it all with a simple `make` command.
+Go ahead and give it a try — and maybe grab a coffee while you’re at it.

+Both files (in the `ebpf-labs-advanced/lab3`) include detailed comments to make it easier for you to follow along and understand each step.

 ::remark-box
 ---
 kind: info
 ---

-Our Makefiles actually only install BTF files for x86 architecture, otherwise the `make` process would take incredibly long, but this could be easily extended.
+Our Makefiles only install BTF files for the x86 architecture—otherwise the `make` process would take too long for this demo.
+But extending it is straightforward if you need others.
 ::

-And it doesn't really get much harder that this.
+And honestly, it doesn’t get much harder than this.